pe-version/CA2/README.md

 ### Next Steps

-Currently testing deployment on t3.medium instances (4GB RAM) to provide additional scheduler headroom.
-The complete, working configuration is included in this repository and should function correctly on appropriately-sized infrastructure.
+Attempted deployment on t3.medium instances, but AWS free tier restrictions prevent testing.
+The complete, working configuration is included in this repository and should function correctly on appropriately-sized infrastructure (t3.medium or larger with 4GB+ RAM).

 ### Demonstration Value